CumulusNetworks/docs/content/cumulus-netq-412/NetQ-Overview/NetQ-User-Interface-Overview/Access-Data-with-Cards.md

 | <img src="https://icons.cumulusnetworks.com/01-Interface-Essential/58-Tags-Bookmarks/tags.svg" height="18" width="18"/> | Assign role | Opens role assignment options for switches. |
 | <img src="https://icons.cumulusnetworks.com/05-Internet-Networks-Servers/08-Upload-Download/upload-bottom.svg" height="18" width="18"/> | Export | Exports selected data into either a .csv or JSON-formatted file. |

-When there are many items in a table, NetQ loads up to 20 rows by default and provides the rest in additional table pages, accessible through the pagination controls.
-Pagination is displayed under the table.
+When there are many items in a table, NetQ loads up to 20 rows by default and provides the rest in additional table pages, accessible through the pagination controls under the table.